-Community members, students, faculty, staff and guests are encouraged to report all crimes and public safety related incidents to the College Department of Public Safety in a prompt and accurate manner.
+Community members, students, faculty, staff and guests are encouraged to report all crimes and public safety related incidents to the College Department of Public Safety in a prompt and accurate manner when the victim of a crime elects to or is unable to make such a report.
 This publication focuses on the Department of Public Safety because it patrols the campus.
 Because police reports are public information under state law, the Department of Public Safety cannot hold reports of crime in confidence.